mgiulio/smooth-scrolling/article.md

 The Specification doesn't provide any way to configure the animation of the scroll, such as its duration and the timing function(easing).

 Unfortunately, at the time of this writing the support is very low, there are a lot of red cells in the [Can I Use table]((http://caniuse.com/#feat=css-scroll-behavior)), with a bit of green only in the Firefox column.
 In Chrome this features is [under development]((https://www.chromestatus.com/features/5812155903377408)) and a partial implementation is available enabling it in the chrome://flags screen.
-The css property is is not implemented yet so the smooth scrolling on link clicks doesn't work.
+The CSS property is is not implemented yet so the smooth scrolling on link clicks doesn't work.

 Anyway, with a tiny change to our master script, we can detect if this feature is available in the user agent and stopping its execution if the test result is positive.
 So let's go back to the sources.